-^{} For example, consider a 3-1-6 extendible repo (where X = 3, Y = 1 and Z = 6).
+For example, consider a 3-1-6 extendible repo (where X = 3, Y = 1 and Z = 6).
 This is a repo with an initial term to maturity of 3 months and an option on a date 1 month prior to the initial maturity date (that is, at the end of month 2) to extend the maturity by 6 months to month 8.
 Table 2, field 16, Minimum Notice Period, for this repo would be Z = 6 months.

-Recommendation 1: The Minimum Notice Period for an evergreen repo with an extended notice period should be reported in the initial loan report as the number of working days between the first date on which a termination notice could be served if that decision was taken immediately after transacting the repo and the date of settlement of termination.
+Recommendation 1: The Minimum Notice Period for an evergreen repo with an extended notice period should be reported in the initial loan report as the number of business days between the first date on which a termination notice could be served if that decision was taken immediately after transacting the repo and the date of settlement of termination.
 The number of days reported in the initial loan report should not be updated in any subsequent reports unless the Minimum Notice Period is renegotiated by the parties.

-Recommendation 2: Should party have operational difficulties in determining and/or agreeing the number of working days in a period, they should agree to assume that there are 21 working days and 30 calendar days in every calendar month.
-For periods that are not integral calendar months, they should pro-rata the ratio of 21 working days to an assumed 30-day calendar month and use the rounding convention in recommendation 5.7.
+Recommendation 2: Should party have operational difficulties in determining and/or agreeing the number of business days in a Minimum Notice Period, they should agree to assume that there are 21 business days and 30 calendar days in every calendar month.
+For periods that are not integral calendar months, they should pro-rata the ratio of 21 business days to an assumed 30-day calendar month and use the rounding convention in recommendation 5.7.
+The longest Minimum Notice Period that can be reported is 999 days.
+Longer periods must therefore be reported as 999 days.

-Recommendation 3: The Minimum Notice Period for an extendible repo should be reported as the number of working days' notice between the first date on which the notice of extension could be served and the optional extended maturity date.
+Recommendation 3: The Minimum Notice Period for an extendible repo should be reported as the number of business days' notice between the first date on which the notice of extension could be served and the optional extended maturity date.
 The number of days reported in the initial loan report should not be updated in any subsequent reports unless the Minimum Notice Period is renegotiated by the parties.